 We organized a "Business School" to complement the education and production services of our shops.
 Here we taught the relationship between good presentation of products and successful sales.
 We prepared adults and young people in small business management courses and made loans to graduates of the courses.

-In 2002 the WBC - A Family of Families received the donation of the building and program "Gota de Leche", as an initiative of Mrs. Maruja Fernandez Salvador Maynard.
+In 2002 the Center Family of Families received the donation of the building and program "Gota de Leche", as an initiative of Mrs. Maruja Fernandez Salvador Maynard.
 The beneficiaries of this program are the children under three years old who are malnutritioned.
 They receive milk daily, medical attention and a training program for their mothers.

-In 2007, the WBC - A Family of Families commissioned an external study of the impact of operations on its beneficiaries.
-The results concluded that our well-formed method has successfully inserted 75% of its graduates into society and the labor market, due to the integral education received at the WBC.
+In 2007, the Center Family of Families commissioned an external study of the impact of operations on its beneficiaries.
+The results concluded that our well-formed method has successfully inserted 75% of its graduates into society and the labor market, due to the integral education received at the Center.